mbd-s/cold-food/README.md

 ####Planned features
 <!--Descriptions of any unsolved problems or future features. -->
 Persona, which wwwhisper runs on, is shutting down 30.
 November.
 Wwwhisper plans to migrate to a different service, but an alternative auth solution should be considered before then.

+Seed new tweets from the view.

+Post new snack tweets from the view.

 ---